 The teas are acquired from an FDA-registered importer with an office in Nanjing before being brought to the U.S. for blending and packaging.Kevin O’Leary

 We listed below every entrepreneur and business who has appeared on Shark Tank Season 9 Episode 7.
 Many scammers claim they’ve received big investments from the Sharks or they have been on the show.
-They were not actually on Shark Tank if you don’t see a business on this list.
+If you don’t see a business on this list, they were not actually on Shark Tank.
 Some of the top places you can use to check are on Wikipedia and also ABC’s episode guide.

 List with all the appearances in season 9 episode 7:

 - Pearachute – App For Kids’ Classes and Activities

 - GeoOrbital Wheel – Electric Wheel For Bicycles

 - Qeepsake – The Text Message Baby Journal

 Shark Tank Air Date: 11/05/17 – Season 9 – Episode 7